TESSERINGProjectsLearnV1.2.88 — Tessellate

 2. First save: choose a project name and whether to include audio stems.

-3. "Save layout only": saves positions, motions, keyframes (~50 KB).
+3. "Save layout only": saves positions, motions, keyframes, and timeline segments (~50 KB).
 You will need to re-import audio when reopening.

 4. "Include audio stems": uploads your audio files to the cloud.
 Reopen on any device with full playback.